guildxyz/token-xyz-contracts/README.md

 ## Verification

-For automatic verification you can use [truffle plugin verify](https://github.com/rkalis/truffle-plugin-verify).
+For automatic verification you can use [truffle-plugin-verify](https://github.com/rkalis/truffle-plugin-verify).

 ```bash
 truffle run verify [contractName] --network [networkName]